carlcurtis/voting-app/readme.md

 * Move away from Vagrant to Docker based setup with DB on different container to Webserver.
 * Automate environment set up.
 * Multiple Environments.
-* Generate Parties dropdown dynamically based on constituency selected.
+* Generate Parties dropdown based on Constituency selected.
 * Backend for admin to add remove Parties and Constituencies.
+* Go through Setup Instructions on a fresh machine to ensure all Prerequisite are listed
-* Mores things which currently elude me.
+* More things which currently elude me.